-About CONFERENCE
+About THE CONFERENCE

 The conference will provide a platform to reflect on past achievements, discuss current challenges, and explore future perspectives for long-term ecosystem research in the context of global environmental change, biodiversity loss, and sustainability transitions.
 Contributions addressing terrestrial, freshwater, coastal, critical zone, and socio-ecological systems are welcome.
 Particular emphasis will be placed on studies that leverage long-term data to examine ecosystem dynamics, resilience, and responses to environmental change.